Ajayt036/About-Me/README.md

 ## Hey there!
 I am Ajay, a Business Intelligence Enthusiast.

 ### In 20 seconds, Below is my journey into the world of Data Intelligence.

+- **Currently** - A graduate student looking for full time analytics opportunity starting from May'23.
 - **2022** - Full-time summer internship at FedEx Ground as Business Intellgence Analyst.
 - **2021** - Enrolled in Masters of Science in Business Analytics Program at California State University, USA.
 - **2020** - Promoted to Senior Analyst.
 Optimized Supply chain by making Non-Liner optimized Models and Data simulations.